vaquarkhan/microservices-recipes-a-free-gitbook/chapters/05-deployment-and-operations.md

 Perhaps the most dangerous misconception in distributed transactions is assuming that Sagas provide isolation.
 They do not.
 In a traditional ACID transaction, the Isolation property ensures that intermediate states of a transaction are invisible to other concurrent transactions.
 If Transaction A updates a row but hasn't been committed, Transaction B can't see that update (depending on the isolation level).

 In a Saga, every local transaction commits immediately.
-This means intermediate states—such as an order being created but not yet paid for—are visible to the entire system.
+This means intermediate states�such as an order being created but not yet paid for�are visible to the entire system.
 This visibility leads to specific Data Anomalies that the architect must actively design against.

 ### 5.5.1 Classification of Distributed Anomalies